-In light of the pandemic, many lenders are shying away from commercial finance due to the uncertainty and potential fall in value.
-However, converting unused commercial buildings into residential properties, is starting to emerge as an up-and-coming trend.
-Particularly in London, it’s common for warehouses and old industrial estates to be converted into apartments.
-Meaning that abandoned commercial properties can be turned in HMOs – an attractive option for landlords looking to increase their rental yields.
+During lockdowns, many lenders shied away from commercial loans due to uncertainty within the market.
+From here, we witnessed a rising trend of converting unused commercial buildings into residential properties.
+Warehouses and old industrial estates can be converted into residential dwellings such as HMOs – an attractive option for landlords looking to increase their rental yields.

 2) Loft conversions

-This is an economical way to increase the amount of useable floor space.
-Converting a loft into an additional bedroom is a highly popular choice due to the added home value it provides, particularly one including an en-suite.
+This is an economical way to increase the amount of useable floor space within your property.
+Converting a loft into an additional bedroom is a highly popular choice due to the added home value it provides, particularly if it includes an en-suite.
 This can be as much as 21%.

-Since the initial lockdown back in March 2020, potential homebuyers are looking for larger properties.
-Thousands of workers could possibly be looking to work from home on a permanent or semi-permanent basis, so the necessity for a home office is growing.
-Therefore, converting the space into a study or large office is a great way to attract potential buyers.
+However, since the initial lockdown back in March 2020, potential homebuyers have been looking for larger properties.
+With more employees now working from home on a semi-permanent basis, the necessity for a home office has grown.
+Therefore, converting the space into a study or large office could be a great way to attract potential buyers.

 For more information, check out our introduction to loft conversions here.

 You can also download our Homebuyer Wishlist 2021, which uncovers how the pandemic has changed buyers perspective.

 When transformed into habitable properties, for both residential and commercial use, these converted farm buildings are a popularly niche area of the market.
 They’re known for featuring unique property aspects such as: